Keenan Allen: 2013

-2014 season
+2014

 In Week 4 of the 2014 season, Allen established a career-high of 10 receptions for 135 yards in a 33–14 win over the Jacksonville Jaguars.
 During Week 12 against the Baltimore Ravens, he recorded two touchdowns and 121 receiving yards contributing to the Chargers win.
-He missed the last two games of the season after suffering a broken right collarbone against the Denver Broncos in Week 15.
+He missed the last two games of the season after suffering a broken right collarbone against the Broncos in Week 15.
 He finished the season with 77 receptions for 783 yards and four touchdowns.